junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 they try to poke Michael: "Michael is God's favorite soldier, but Lucifer is his favorite son."

-Michael retort: "just lDean is John's favorite soldier, Sam is his favorite son.")
+Michael retort: "just like Dean is John's favorite soldier, Sam is his favorite son.")